jejacks0n/teaspoon/README.md

 You can define suites in the configuration, and for brevity `config` is the argument passed to the `Teabag.setup` block.

-When creating a suite definition you simply have to pass it a name, and a configuration block.
+When creating a suite definition you simply pass it a name, and a configuration block.
 The following example defines a suite named "my_suite".
 You can focus to just this suite by browsing to `teabag/my_suite` or running the rake task with `suite=my_suite`.

 ```ruby
 config.suite :my_suite do |suite|